GluuFederation/docs-supportportal-prod/index.md

 # Advanced Filters

 In all Dashboard ticket lists, you can toggle the "Show advanced filters" menu in order to refine and sort available tickets.
-Available filters include:
+The available filters include:

  - Status
  - Priority